Arabic Language FAQ

 - Volume Four is a great lexicon, with many vocabulary lists arranged by theme (the first half of the book is Arabic-English, the second half is English-Arabic).

 - Arabi Liblib by Kamal Al Ekhnawy and Jamal Ali - a three-volume series covering colloquial Egyptian proverbs, idioms, and adjectives.
 The explanations of all the expressions are in (colloquial) Arabic, so you do need to be at an advanced level to get the most out of these books.
-If you are at that level, these are great books that capture colloquial Arabic the way it's really spoken in Egypt, including very slangy and colorful expressions.
+If you are at that level, these are truly excellent books that capture colloquial Arabic the way it's really spoken in Egypt, including very slangy and colorful expressions.
 I found a pretty comprehensive review of the first volume here.

 - The Hans Wehr Arabic-English dictionary is without a doubt essential for any serious student of Arabic.
 It's arranged by root instead of alphabetically, which can take a while to get used to, but once you get used to the system, it's quite user-friendly, and it makes it even more useful to have all the words from a single root together.